jenna5376/practice/README.md

-# Practice
+# Practice 👩‍💻

+Collection of short coding projects done for practice

 Feel free to ignore this repo~
-Coding practice